free case evaluation

 - Emotional distress.
 Discrimination, harassment, and wrongful termination can lead to emotional distress, such as depression, high blood pressure, anxiety, and other conditions.

 - Punitive damages.
-As employment discrimination is a violation or law, the court may require the responsible party to pay punitive damages.
+As employment discrimination is a violation of law, the court may require the responsible party to pay punitive damages.

 Get Legal Representation

 An attorney can help you correctly determine your case’s damages and work to help you earn your rightful compensation.
-When you’re ready to begin your claims process, seek the help of Rafii & Nazarian, LLP.
+When you’re ready to begin your claims process, seek the help of Rafii & Associates, P.C.